RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/README.md

 2024-2025

 ## Abstract
 Final degree project.
-Simulation that models the behavior of agents in the dissemination of fake news on social networks.
+Simulation that models the behavior of agents in the dissemination of fake news on social networks